Have you ever wondered how your company’s senior executives rose to the top echelons or how a job offer just slipped away from your grasp?

 This next stage should be about aggregating your knowledge and data into something cohesive for you to critically review.

 Review the efficiency of your established work flows and reflect upon the surplus value you’ve provided for your company in your new role.
 Also take into consideration the advice your mentor(s) and colleagues have given you.

 Now is the perfect time to figure out areas of improvement for yourself and your role.
 Continue to ask for feedback and start implementing a plan for the next 30 days.

 - Begin to shift your inward-facing review outward in order to identify key strengths, opportunities, threats, and weaknesses (SWOT) of the business.

-- Make long-term timelines or Gantt charts that show you are committed to stakeholder wealth generation and not just your own short-term wins
+- Make long-term timelines or Gantt charts to illustrate that you are committed to stakeholder wealth generation and not just your own short-term gains

 - Ask about professional certification programs